everestial/TestSwitchErrors/README.md

 ## Import "phased haplotype" for SetA
 phased_SetA_NA12891 <- read.table('SetA_02/phased_Haplotype_NA12891.txt', header = TRUE)
+# or, we can use the file "extended_haplotype_NA12891.txt" from the folder "/SetA/phased_NA12891_SetA_run01/"
 head(phased_SetA_NA12891)

 # change the name of the header